mahjabeen-sust/corpus-development-tool/README.md

 ```
 python translation-interface.py
 ```
 Once the interface is opened, you can choose your source (input) file from the File-->Open menu.
 Then, the application will present you the source sentences one by one.
 You have to type the translation for the source data and click 'Submit Translation' button.
 These source and target pair will be saved into another text file, and the next source data will appear automatically.
 There is 'Skip' button that will allow you to skip any particular sentecne that you might not want to translate at that moment, and bring you another sentecne to translate instead.
+These skipped sentences are stored in another file with the extension '_skipped.txt', so you can invoke them for translation later.
 When you finish translating your whole source file, the application will inform you!
 Happy Corpusing...!